YolaniZ/YOLZIT318-pto2508-GroupA-Yolani-Zito/README.md

     - Limited hands-on experience in software engineering roles like development, testing, or DevOps.
     - Broad interest across many tech areas (UX, DevOps, cybersecurity, etc.) without a clear specialization yet.
-    - Do not yet have industry-recognized certifications in areas like software development, cloud computing and cybersecurity
+    - Do not yet have industry-recognized certifications in areas like software development, cloud computing and cybersecurity.
+    - Start building and documenting projects—web apps, data dashboards, or automation scripts to demonstrate my skills.

 ### Part 3: SMART Career Goals